puppetlabs/bolt/documentation/applying_manifest_blocks.md

 task](https://forge.puppet.com/puppetlabs/puppet_agent) to install the agent.

 > **Note:** Bolt installs the Puppet agent package to enable the use of Puppet code.
-It does not require setting up an agent-master architecture between the remote systems and the local system running Bolt.
+It does not require setting up a server-agent architecture between the remote systems and the local system running Bolt.

 ### Applying manifest files